-- assist members of the Herzing community in understanding that sex discrimination is prohibited by this policy; - ensure that investigators are trained to respond to and investigate complaints of sex discrimination; - ensure that faculty, staff, and students are aware of the procedures for reporting and addressing complaints of sex discrimination; and - coordinating responses to all complaints involving sex discrimination.
+- 1. assist members of the Herzing community in understanding that Sex Discrimination and Sexual Harassment are prohibited by this policy; - 2. ensure that Investigators are trained to respond to and investigate complaints of Sex Discrimination and Sexual Harassment; - 3. ensure that faculty, staff, and students are aware of the procedures for reporting and addressing complaints of Sex Discrimination and Sexual Harassment; and - 4. coordinating responses to all complaints involving Sex Discrimination and Sexual Harassment.

-To report information about conduct that may constitute sex discrimination or make a complaint of sex discrimination under Title IX, please go to: http://tinyurl.com/ethicsstudent-herzing.
+To report information about conduct that may constitute Sex Discrimination, Sexual Harassment, or Retaliation, or make a complaint of Sex Discrimination, Sexual Harassment, or Retaliation under Title IX, please go to: http://tinyurl.com/ethicsstudent-herzing.

-If the Title IX Coordinator determines that the alleged conduct does not reasonably constitute sex discrimination, inquiries or complaints, where appropriate, are referred to Human Resources or the Office of the Provost.
+If the Title IX Coordinator determines that the alleged conduct does not reasonably constitute Sex Discrimination, inquiries or complaints, where appropriate, are referred to Human Resources or the Office of the Provost.